robcowart/synesis_lite_snort/README.md

+THIS PROJECT HAS BEEN ARCHIVED!
+I may revisit Snort logs in the future, however I will likely focus on replacing the Filebeat and Logsatsh components with a more purpose built collector.

 # sýnesis&trade; Lite for Snort
 sýnesis&trade; Lite for Snort provides basic analytics for Snort IDS/IPS alert logs using the Elastic Stack.